-The following comments are from English teachers who have worked, or are currently teaching English in Qatar.
-If you are an English teacher and have some advice to share about Qatar, please post here.
+The following comments are from English teachers who have taught, or are currently teaching English in Qatar.

 There are three basic types of K-12 education: private schools, public / government schools, and independent schools which seem to be a hybrid of the American Charter schools and magnet schools.
 Every year the number of government/public schools that are being switched to Independent schools grows.
 FYI: a modern educational system only started in Qatar in the 1950s.
 The old ways of teaching by rote memorization are actively being replaced by more modern methods of more learner-centered interactive classrooms.
 There is a paradigm shift underway.
 It is a dynamic time to teach in Qatar.
 It is also rewarding to be a part of positive change in educational practices.